-Regions are key to understanding and anticipating needs for applications crafted with the cloud architecture concept.
-They let you allocate both internal and external cloud resources closer to your customers.
+Regions are integral to understanding and anticipating needs for applications crafted with the cloud architecture concept.
+They let you allocate internal and external cloud resources closer to your customers.
 Selecting the right availability zone per region that works for your cloud architecture-based application helps reduce latency, improve compliance and data sovereignty based on industry and location, cut costs, and improve disaster recovery.